velezlab/project_template/README.md

 - for folder and file names:
 	+ don't use white space in either folder or filenames, use an underscore "_" instead
 	+ use lower case only
+    + in cases where files should be read sequentially - such as steps in an analysis pipeline with dependencies between them, or multiple submissions of a paper - start each filename with a number so that they're read out in the intended order.
+See "Repository structure," below for specific guidelines for different types of files.
 - always use relative paths in your code
 	+ for example, to save a figure from an R script inside the `code` folder, the path should be "../../figures/figure_name.pdf"
 - keep your folder structure organized